Valfar, ein Windir

-Valfar, ein Windir is a 2-disc compilation album by Windir released in 2004.
+Valfar, ein Windir is a 2-disc compilation album by Windir, released in 2004 as a tribute to the band's founder, Terje "Valfar" Bakken, after his death.
 It contains some new recordings, tributes, live songs, and re-recordings.
 The money made with selling Valfar, ein Windir goes straight to Valfar's family.
 A version of the album that does not include the second disc was also released later.